Pakistan election violence forces candidates behind high walls

 A blast at a rally organized by the Jamiat Ulema-e-Islam (JUI) religious party on Monday killed 26 people.
 The Taliban claimed responsibility but said their quarrel was not with the party but with the candidate who the rally was for, who they said had betrayed Arab fighters to U.S. agents.

-Another blast at a JUI rally near the Afghan border killed eight people and wounded candidate Mufti Mohammad Janan on Tuesday, said a party official.
-It was not clear who was responsible but residents say the Taliban had told Janan not to stand.
+Another blast at a JUI rally near the Afghan border killed four people on Tuesday, said a party official.
+It was not clear who was responsible.

 The Taliban have not attacked the main opposition party led by former Prime Minister Nawaz Sharif, which has courted support from groups accused of supporting sectarian attacks across the country.